Sign in

 Ductile Iron vs Cast Iron: What's the Difference?

 At Urick Foundry, we often promote the advantages of ductile iron vs. cast iron.
 But what's the difference?
-Technically speaking, both belong to a class of iron alloys known as cast irons — being that they are cast in a foundry.
+Technically speaking, both belong to a class of iron alloys known as cast irons—being that they are cast in a foundry.
 But within the industry, the generic term "cast iron" typically refers to gray cast iron (aka gray iron).
-Likewise, the term "ductile iron" is understood as an abbreviation of ductile cast iron
+Likewise, the term "ductile iron" is understood as an abbreviation of ductile cast iron.
+Ductile cast iron stands out for its superior ductility, which is the main distinction between the two, but this article will delve deeper into their differences.

-The company is the world’s best oem gray iron ductile iron casting suppliers supplier.
+The company is the world’s best oem gray iron ductile iron casting suppliers.
 We are your one-stop shop for all needs.
 Our staff are highly-specialized and will help you find the product you need.

 Over the course of several millennia, metallurgists have learned to enhance iron's desirable qualities by formulating alloys, which combine refined iron with smaller percentages of other elements.
 In all varieties of cast iron, graphite carbon is the second-most prevalent element by mass, constituting roughly 3 to 5 percent of the alloy.
 Iron-carbon alloys with lower percentages of graphite are classified as steel.

-Physically speaking, the big differentiator in ductile iron vs. gray cast iron is in the way the graphite microstructure is arranged.
+Physically speaking, the key difference between ductile iron and gray cast iron is in the way the graphite microstructure is arranged.
 In gray cast iron, the graphite manifests as flakes distributed throughout the overall structure as the metal is slowly cooled.
-When the resulting casting is under too much tension, these flakes slide into and stack up on one another like minified tectonic plates, forming fault lines along which the casting can splinter and crack.
+Under stress, these flakes slide and stack up, forming fault lines that can cause the casting to splinter and crack.

-Conversely, in ductile cast iron, a nodulizer (often magnesium, but sometimes tellurium or cerium) influences the graphite to form spheroidal nodules (for this reason ductile iron is also sometimes called nodular iron) which are more apt to slip past one another on a microscopic level.
-What this does is allow the ductile iron casting to be bent or pulled with a much smaller chance of fracturing.
-When we talk about nodularity in a casting, we're talking about a higher concentration of these graphite nodules that contribute to yield strength (ability to resist irreversible deformity), tensile strength (ability to resist breaking), and elongation (stretchiness).
+Conversely, in ductile cast iron, a nodulizer (often magnesium, but sometimes tellurium or cerium) influences the graphite to form spheroidal nodules (for this reason ductile iron is also called nodular iron).
+This structure allows the ductile iron casting to bend or elongate without fracturing.
+Nodularity in a casting refers to a higher concentration of these graphite nodules, which contribute to yield strength (ability to resist irreversible deformity), tensile strength (ability to resist breaking), and elongation (stretchiness).

 See also: